ssszuka/ff/replit.md

 # Overview

 Janvi Dreamer is a personal portfolio website for a gaming content creator and YouTuber from Madhya Pradesh, India.
 The site serves as a professional showcase featuring an interactive homepage with personal information, social media links, and a Discord verification portal.
-Built with React and modern web technologies using route-based code splitting for optimal multi-page performance, it emphasizes visual appeal with animations, dark/light theme support, and responsive design.
+Built as a Multi-Page Application (MPA) with React and Vite, each page has its own HTML file and loads only the scripts and styles it needs for optimal performance and SEO.

 # User Preferences